Book Bans

 PEN America tracks book bans and fights censorship in public schools and libraries across the country.

 Books are under profound attack in the United States.
-Since the fall of 2021, PEN America has counted more than 10,000 book bans in public schools.
+In the 2023-2024 school year, PEN America counted more than 10,000 book bans in public schools.
 And everywhere, it is the books that have long fought for a place on the shelf that are being targeted.
 Books by authors of color, by LGBTQ+ authors, by women.
 Books about racism, sexuality, gender, history.
 PEN America pushes back against censorship and the intolerance and exclusion that undergird it.

 Join PEN America and a coalition of education and rights organizations in fighting against censorship and book restrictions across the country.
 You can send letters to your elected officials, learn more about fighting bans in your community, even get some swag!